What to Do After a Car Accident

 Call Meldon Law

 Call our qualified attorneys who will help you get through the claims process as soon as possible.
-Most lawyers work on a contingency basis and will only charge you a fee if they can recover on your behalf.
+Most attorneys work on a contingency basis and will only charge you a fee if they can recover on your behalf.

 As you can see, there are a lot of steps you should take after getting into a car accident.
 Although you have 4 years in the state of Florida to file a claim for injuries if you were not entirely at fault for the car crash, the first few days are crucial for your case.
 If no police officer or service technician is called to the scene, you must gather the evidence yourself to support your case.
 Make sure you do it honestly and thoroughly.